vizzuhq/ipyvizzu/docs/environments/jupyter/jupyterlite.md

 ## Installation

-Place the following code into a notebook cell in order to install ipyvizzu (for more installation options and details see [Installation chapter](../../installation.md) of our documentation site).
+Place the following code into a notebook cell in order to install ipyvizzu (visit [Installation chapter](../../installation.md) for more options and details).

 ```python
 import micropip